qsnake/gpaw/doc/setups/setups.rst

 tar-file: gpaw-setups-0.6.6300.tar.gz_.
 The tar-file contains PAW setups for LDA, PBE, revPBE and RPBE functionals and also dzp basis sets for all atoms.
 Install them as described in the :ref:`installationguide`.
-The setups are stored as compressed pawxml_ files.
+The setups are stored as compressed :ref:`pawxml` files.